backup-isaac/GTSR-telemetry-server/README.md

 The Jenkins *container* actually has full access to the Docker daemon on production.
 As a precaution against user error (but not necessarily making the system more secure), the jenkins user does not have direct root access to the server.
 Therefore, we have some pre-defined scripts `change-socket.docker` and `copy.docker` that run privledged to grant the dockerd unix socket and copy to /opt/telemetry-server on production.
 Note that since Jenkins has access to the Docker daemon, which runs as root, it should be treated as having root access.

 Installing packages, running unit tests, and linting all occur in Docker containers as specified in the Jenkins pipeline.
 Actually copying the files occurs outside of the Docker containers

-Also note that due to the way the go docker container works, we copy our go files into $GOPATH before we run our tests in docker.
-It is probably worth looking at fixing/avoiding this step to clean up the Jenkins code in the future.

 ## Connecting to Jenkins